 Some questions the doctor may ask include:

 - Has anyone in your family or otherwise close to you developed similar symptoms?
-If so, did you both eat the same things?
+If so, did you eat the same things?

 - Are you having bloody bowel movements?